September 17 1861 Monday

 Liberty, Missouri, also known as Blue Mills Landing or Blue Mills.
 Union forces attempted to prevent pro-Confederate Missouri State Guards from leaving northern Missouri to cross the Missouri River near the confluence with the Blue River.
 The secessionists were on their way to reinforce Confederate Major-General Sterling Price at Lexington.
 Union Lieutenant-Colonel John Scott broke camp at Centreville at 2 am.
 He arrived in Liberty at 7 am and sent scouts to locate the enemy.
 Skirmishing began at about 11am.
 At noon, Scott marched five miles in the direction of the firing and approached Blue Mills Landing on the Missouri River.
 Scott had a force of about 600 men including detachments of the 3rd Iowa Infantry, some Home Guards, and one 6-pounder gun.
 Confederate Missouri State Major-General D R Atchison also marched in the direction of the firing and approached Blue Mills Landing.
 Atchison, who lived in Liberty, deployed his men in the brush on either side of the Missouri River bottomland road leading to the landing.
 At about 3pm, Scott’s troops encountered the State Guard pickets and were attacked from both sides.
 Scott’s artillerymen fired two rounds of canister, inflicting heavy losses.
 However, a fresh volley from the State Guards scattered or killed most of the gunners.
 Scott ordered his outnumbered force to fall back to the bluffs in Liberty, hauling off the gun by hand.
 Atchison attempted a flanking movement on the Union right, which resulted in a sharp fight.
 The Union forces continued to withdraw, firing as they retreated, taking with them nearly all of their wounded, but abandoning their ammunition wagon and a caisson.
 The State Guard pursued for some distance, but Atchison did not press the attack.
 Just before nightfall, Scott’s force retired to Liberty, entering the town about an hour after sunset.
 After sunset, the Union troops returned to retrieve their dead from the field.
 Atchison and the State Guards from northern Missouri then crossed the river to reinforce Price for his attack on Lexington.

-Union losses were reported as 56 and Confederate 70.
+Union losses were reported as 56 and Confederate as 70 men.
 Ten of the sixteen Union field officers present were killed or wounded.
 (CWSAC Limited Battle – Confederate Victory)

 Union Organisation